Dr-H2/Tradingview-Webhook-Bot/README.md

 3. Need to have a config.py. (echo key="....(YOUR APCA KEY)..."\; secret_key="...(YOUR APCA SECRET)..."\; binance_key="...(YOUR BINANCE KEY)..."\; binance_secret="...(YOUR BINANCE SECRET)..." > config.py)

-But if you need hand-in-hand help to set things up, please feel free to set up a session with Dr. H or Doc Martin from https://www.reallifetrading.co.uk/team
+If you need hand-in-hand help to set things up, please feel free to reach out to Dr. H or Doc Martin from https://www.reallifetrading.co.uk/team

 # Real Life Trading UK